 Most genealogy records are created on the local level so it's vital that you learn as much as possible about the county boundaries, history, maps, population, geography, religions, crops, and occupations of your ancestor's hometown.
 When you become an expert on that location, you will find the records you're looking for.

 Becoming a citizen was not always easy and finding naturalization records can be a challenging task.

 Our ancestors' marriages are often idealized -- we think of them marrying for life and living happily ever after.
 But research often uncovers women living apart from their husbands, women abandoning their homes and families, and even divorcing or being divorced.
 Learn how to recognize and account for women who don't fit into the "married for life" model.

 You're faced with a pile of documents, a camera card full of unlabeled photos, and more than one flash drive full of microfilm pages.
 When it's hard to know where to start organizing, you need to start with a goal and focus on a plan to meet that goal.
-Whether you’re planning a self-published family history, a journal and scrapbook for family enjoyment, a reunion presentation, or journal publications of case studies, deciding on your goal will dictate your direction and strategic plan.
+The plan may include a file folder system, an index of your photos, a timeline of the life of an ancestor, or a tracking chart of records for an ancestor.

 Don't be discouraged when you learn that only the head of the household was named in censuses before 1850.
 You can use land records, tax records, wills and probate records, and Revolutionary War pension applications to flesh out the family.